aws-samples/serverless-samples/apigw-log-analytic/README.md

 # Logging API Gateway access logs, analyzing and visualizing them using Amazon QuickSight

 [Amazon API Gateway](https://aws.amazon.com/api-gateway/) is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 APIs act as the 'front door' for applications to access data, business logic, or functionality from your backend services.
-Amazon API Gateway can produce detailed access logs to show who has accessed the API.
+API Gateway can produce detailed access logs to show who has accessed the API.
 When using usage plans, a customer identifier is included in the log records.
 API developers can use these access logs to identify popular routes, errors, authentication methods, users reaching quota limits, and gain deeper insights into API usage.

 You can use these logs to populate a business intelligence service, such as [Amazon QuickSight](https://aws.amazon.com/quicksight/), to analyze and report on usage patterns across your APIs and customers.